 What is it?

 It is a 3 phase motor controller.
-It takes a DC voltage and using PWM generates 3 sinewaves for driving a motor, conceptually similar to those small ESC for drones and bikes.
-The difference is that this particular setup can safely work with a 400V battery, flowing 300A all year long.
+It takes a DC voltage and generates 3 sinewaves for driving a motor, conceptually similar to those small ESC for drones and bikes.
+The difference is that this particular setup can safely work with a 400V battery, flowing 300Amps all year long.

-Our work has been focused in the control board, which is capable of driving way more than 400V and way more than 300A, those are defined by the powerstage (IGBTs, DC Link Capacitor, etc)
+Our work has been focused in the control board, which is capable of driving way more than 400V and way more than 300A, those are defined by the powerstage ratings.

 Opening up Axiom also showcases the quality of our work and makes our team a desirable contractor, there are not many people in the world with the set of skills and knowledge to produce a high performance drive unit.

-Along with a control loop, you need a user interface to configure the motor parameters, and it will be your tool for debugging problems and getting to know your machine.
+Because the performance and the user experience of a VESC® system are simply top notch.
+The user needs an interface to configure the motor parameters, and it will be the main tool for debugging problems and getting to know the machine.
 Hats off to Benjamin's VESC Tool:

-Now that you have some software in place, a high power application will need some very particular hardware:
+With software and firmware in place, a high power application will need some very particular hardware:

 Here is our take at this: